dr-rompecabezas/free-genai-bootcamp-2025/writing-app/README.md

 ## License

 The template images are derived from content available under CC BY-SA 3.0 license from the Sona Pona Wiki.

+## Attempts

+Several approaches were explored to recognize and evaluate hand-drawn Sitelen Pona characters.
+The main challenge was finding a computer vision technique that could effectively compare simple geometric shapes while being tolerant of natural variations in human drawing.
+Each attempt revealed different aspects of the problem and helped inform potential future solutions.

+### 1. Template Matching (`cv2_matchtemplate.app.py`)

+First attempt using OpenCV's `cv2.matchTemplate()`.
+This approach:

+- Used template matching to find the best match between the drawn image and template
+- Pre-processed images to standardize size and center content
+- Challenges: Too sensitive to exact positioning and scaling, didn't handle stylistic variations well

+### 2. Feature Matching (`cv2_orb.app.py`)

+Second attempt using ORB (Oriented FAST and Rotated BRIEF) feature detection:

+- Detected and matched keypoints between drawn image and template
+- Used feature matching to calculate similarity score
+- Challenges: Sitelen Pona characters are too simple for reliable feature detection, resulted in inconsistent keypoint matching

+### 3. Shape Matching (`cv2_matchshape.app.py`)

+Third attempt using `cv2.matchShapes()`:

+- Compared contours using Hu Moments
+- Implemented preprocessing to isolate and normalize shapes
+- Added debug visualizations for contours and centroids
+- Challenges: Similarity scores didn't align with human perception, adjusting scoring ranges didn't solve fundamental matching issues

+Each approach revealed different limitations in computer vision techniques when applied to simple, geometric shapes like Sitelen Pona characters.
+A new approach might need to consider:

+- Custom shape descriptors tailored to Sitelen Pona's geometric nature
+- Multiple comparison metrics combined
+- Machine learning-based approach trained on variations of each character